-18.1 University Centre Colchester reserves the right to refuse admission to an applicant at the Principal's discretion.
-This could be for a number of reasons; examples would include an applicant who has previously been refused admission or excluded from this or any other educational institution, where a student's behaviour during the recruitment process could be considered as misconduct under the colleges disciplinary polices or where there is reason to believe that the admission of an individual could present a risk to the applicant, other students, staff, or other College visitors.
-Where an applicant is refused admission under Principal's discretion the applicant becomes ineligible for the appeal arrangements detailed in section 17.
+- 18.1 University Centre Colchester reserves the right to refuse admission to an applicant at the Principal's discretion.
+This could be for a number of reasons; examples would include an applicant who has previously been refused admission or excluded from this or any other educational institution, where a student's behaviour during the recruitment process could be considered as misconduct under the College's disciplinary polices or where there is reason to believe that the admission of an individual could present a risk to the applicant, other students, staff, or other college visitors. - 18.2 In these cases the Principal's decision is final and there is no right to appeal. - 18.3 Whilst University Centre Colchester is committed to widening participation and to providing opportunities to all students who will benefit from its programmes and services, it must be noted that it is part of a Further Education College which is under no statutory obligations to admit any individual student or to provide any specific programme of study.
+Ultimately decisions regarding the admission of individual students and the provision, continuation, of specific programmes rest with College leadership.